mrprogre/pl-sql-helper/README.md

 5) button for opening / closing additional functionality (paragraphs 6-13)
 6) added combobox with a list of user tables in the current development environment
-7) analysis of the selected table in the combobox by the "Go" button (column name, column type, the number of unique values ​​in a column (at the time of the request), selectivity)
+7) analysis of the selected table in the combobox by the "Go" button (column name, column type, the number of unique values in a column (at the time of the request), selectivity)
 8) the ability to add / remove selected tables (each environment has its own selected tables)
 9) the ability to view only selected tables by activating the "Favorite tables" checkbox
 10) it is possible to export blob / clob files with autodetection of the file format.
 If blob / clob is empty, then minus sign is displayed